Get to know me

 (she/her pronouns)

-I am grateful for your interest in my practice.
-My name is Liz, and I am a licensed psychologist in Massachusetts.
 I earned my bachelor’s of science in psychology from Northeastern University, and my doctoral degree in clinical psychology from William James College (formerly known as the Massachusetts School of Professional Psychology).
 I have worked and trained in both inpatient and outpatient settings with individuals aged across the lifespan.
 In these various settings I have facilitated treatment with individuals, groups, couples, and families of culturally and diagnostically diverse backgrounds.

 Prior to my training years, I worked in a primary school in South Africa providing therapeutic services in a local township.
-I earned my certificate in rape crisis counseling through the Boston Area Rape Crisis Center, and supported research projects looking at brain imaging in young adults at Harvard Medical School/Mass General Hospital and perimenopause and mental illness at UMass Medical School.
+I earned my certificate in rape crisis counseling through the Boston Area Rape Crisis Center, and supported research projects looking at brain imaging in young adults at Harvard Medical School/Mass General Hospital, and perimenopause and mental illness at UMass Medical School.

 All of these prior experiences informed the way I practice today, and positioned me well to support adults experiencing a variety of mental health concerns.
 Following the completion of my training, I joined an outpatient group practice called Life Changes Group.
 There I provided individual psychotherapy to young adults and adults for a wide variety of presenting concerns, until I opened my practice in 2019.
 I am perinatal mental health certified (PMH-C) by Postpartum Support International, and deeply enjoy supporting folks going through this major life change.